John du Pont: Athletics

 Du Pont developed the 440 acre Liseter Hall Farm in Newtown Square as a high-quality wrestling facility for amateur wrestlers.
 He called the private group "Team Foxcatcher", after his father's noted racing stable.
 Du Pont established an Olympic swimming and wrestling training center and sponsored competitive events at the estate.
 He also allowed some people, such as Olympic champion wrestlers Mark Schultz and Dave Schultz and his wife, to live in houses on the grounds for years.
-Dave Schultz also coached the Foxcatcher team, which Kurt Angle was a member of at the time of Schultz' murder.
+Dave Schultz also coached the Foxcatcher team, of which Kurt Angle, who won a gold medal at the 1996 Summer Olympics six months after Schultz's murder, was a member.

 Du Pont became a sponsor in wrestling, swimming, track, and the modern pentathlon.
 He was also involved in promoting a subset of the modern pentathlon (run, swim, shoot) as a separate event.
 He took up athletics and became a competitive wrestler in his 50s.
 His only prior wrestling experience was as a freshman in high school.
 He began competing again at the age of 55 in the 1992 Veteran's World Championships in Cali, Colombia; following that in 1993 in Toronto, Ontario; and in 1995 in Sofia, Bulgaria.